Web Analytics Made Easy -

 If we exclude the eradication of humanity by global voluntary childlessness, then the answer to the above question is not trivial.
 In theory there are

-- cases where a contraction of the population increases suffering, and
+- cases where a contraction of the population increases suffering.

 These scenarios, however, are currently not relevant.
-The growth of the world population – which will continue until the second half of the 21st century – is likely to have more negative than positive effects on global suffering (see The Cultural Evolution of Suffering).
+The growth of the world population – which will continue until the second half of the 21st century – is likely to have more negative than positive effects on global suffering.
+Reasons for this assumption can be found in The Cultural Evolution of Suffering.
 Consequently, for adherents of suffering-focused ethics, there are good reasons to promote antinatalism.

 References